DeamonDev/deamondev.github.io/content/posts/dist-sys-challenges-part2-unique-ids.md

 ## Unique IDs Challenge

-In this challenge we'll run three-node workload which should implement a globally-unique ID generation.
+In this challenge we'll run three-node workload which should implement a globally-unique ID generation system.
 Basically, this means that each of our nodes should respond with unique-id every time it is asked for, being totally available, meaning that it can continue to operate even in the face of network partitions.

 ## Setup

-Run these commands to bootstrap our project:
+Run these commands to bootstrap this part:

 ```shell
 ❯ mkdir unique-ids